Babies and sitting: When do babies sit up

 Q: Does sitting position affect baby?

 Once your baby is the appropriate age to begin practicing sitting on their own, sitting upright (for a few minutes at a time) will prepare them for their next big motor skills including pulling up, cruising, and eventually WALKING!

 Q: Is it normal for a baby to throw himself backward when sitting?

 Sometimes babies will fatigue while attempting to sit up on their own for longer periods of time; when this happens you may notice your baby leans or throws themselves backward.
 To prevent injury, be sure to sit within arm's reach of your baby and assist them in sitting back up again if you see they’re losing their balance.
 This is also a sign your baby is in need of a break from sitting up and is ready for another activity.

 Q: Is holding your baby in a sitting position bad?

-Holding your baby in a sitting position is a great way to help your baby build confidence and master sitting on their own.
-It is often helpful to sit a few inches behind your baby with your legs extended around your baby in case they need a quick reset.
-Alternatively, you can practice sitting the baby in front of you with your hands extended out to catch them if they wobble.
-If this is your first time sitting a baby on their own, consider “side sitting baby” with one leg in front and one leg behind your baby to help them balance.
+Holding your baby in a seated position is a great way to help your baby build confidence and master sitting on their own.
+It is often helpful to sit a few inches behind your baby with your legs extended around your baby in case they need some assistance.
+If they need some help you can hold onto their hands while they work on finding their balance.
+Alternatively, you can practice sitting by holding your baby on your lap while they reach and play with toys in front of them.
+Offer less and less support over time as their sitting muscles develop.

 Note: The content on this site is for informational purposes only and should not replace medical advice from your doctor, pediatrician, or medical professional.
 If you have questions or concerns, you should contact a medical professional.